Retro64Guy/diskbasic64/README.md

 # diskbasic64
 A C64 Basic Extension inspired by OldSkoolCoder (John) but more Disk related Commands and utility functions.

-This is my first attempt to publish onw of my projects on git.
+This is my first attempt to publish one of my projects on git.
 It's not my first C64 assembler project at all, but the first thing I published on git.

 I'm a complete noob in using GIT.
 So I've already produced some commit and push errors on git.